 Graduate Course Descriptions

-801. Advanced Farm Management and Linear Programming (3 cr I) Lec 2, lab 2.
+801. Advanced Farm Management and Linear Programming (3 cr)

-Role of budgeting and linear programming in analyzing farm organization problems, theory of linear programming, linear program design, and analysis of linear programmed solutions to farm organization problems.
-Goal programming, multiple objective programming, risk programming, and financial modeling.
+The role of budgeting and linear programming in analyzing farm organization problems, theory of linear programming, linear program design, and analysis of linear programmed solutions to farm organization problems.
+Includes goal programming, multiple objective programming, risk programming, and financial modeling.

 Legal problems and issues of unique importance to lawyers serving the agricultural sector.
 The Farm Credit System, the Farmers' Home Administration, and farm financing problems under the Uniform Commercial Code; commodity futures markets; agricultural cooperatives; farmland preservation and rural land use controls; foreign investment in American agriculture; farm labor legislation; farm programs and the economic regulation of agriculture; pesticides; and food additives.